ErpNetDocs/tech/modules/applications/rental/index.md

 ### Asset Types

-Defines the various types of assets available for rent which are later tied to a rental asset.
+Defines the various rental asset types which are later tied to a rental asset.

 ### Asset Groups

-Categorizes rentable assets into hierarchies of larger groups.
+Categorizes rental assets into hierarchies of larger groups.

 ### Assets – Consumables

-Creates and contains consumable items related to rental assets.
+Defines consumable items related to rental assets.

 ### Asset Types – Consumables